Skip to content

 Steps:

 According to Samsung, DeX over HDMI runs on Galaxy S24, S23, and Note series, outputting up to 4K on supported models.
 The DeX overview page lists compatible phones.
 DeX gives you a desktop-like full screen experience instead of a simple phone mirror.
-We saw output running at 1920x1080 at 60fps on a Galaxy S24 plugged into the LG C2 over a $14 Anker adapter.
+A Galaxy S24 plugged into a modern TV over a budget USB-C adapter outputs a clean 1920x1080 at 60fps.

 #Does Screen Mirroring Work With Gaming Consoles?